Spectral theory and self-similar blowup in wave equations: Introduction

 \section{Introduction}

 Nonlinear wave equations play a fundamental role in many branches of the natural sciences and mathematics.
 Probably the most famous examples in physics are the Einstein equation of general relativity and the Yang-Mills equations of particle physics.
-What all of these fundamental equations have in common is the fact that they are \emph{energy-supercritical}.
+What all of these fundamental equations have in common is the fact that they are \emph{energy-supercritical} (in the case of Yang-Mills in spatial dimensions larger than four).
 This means that the known conserved quantities (most notably the energy) are not strong enough to control the evolution.
 As a result, the mathematical understanding of large-data evolutions is still embarrassingly poor.
 In many cases, however, there exist self-similar solutions and one may learn something about the general large-data behavior by looking at perturbations of these large but special solutions.
 This approach is promising because it allows one to employ perturbative techniques in a large-data regime that is otherwise inaccessible to rigorous mathematical analysis.
 Such a perturbative treatment involves a number of interesting spectral-theoretic aspects that are at the center of this article.